trizen/sidef-book/syntax_and_semantics/variables.md

 ## Working with variables

-Any method applied to a variable is applied to the object stored inside the variable.
+Any method applied to a variable is applied on the object at which the variable is pointing at:

 ```ruby
 var x = 'sidef'